Willy-Kimura/HotkeyListener/README.md

 hks.Set(textbox1, hotkey1);
 ```

-> `HotkeySelector` also helps detect whether a hotkey or hotkey-combination is a Windows-registered hotkey or not and therefore unavailable for use - e.g. `Control`+`Alt`+`Delete`.
-So no need to account for such scenarios. 😉
+> `HotkeySelector` also helps detect whether a key or key-combination is a Windows-registered hotkey or not and therefore unavailable for use - e.g. `Control`+`Alt`+`Delete`, so no need to account for such scenarios.

 #### Donate